-For the analysis, WalletHub examined 174 cities in the United States, including the 150 most populated cities in the country and at least two of the most populated cities in every state, and compared them using 43 metrics across four dimensions:
+For the analysis, WalletHub examined 174 cities in the United States, including the 150 most populated cities in the country, and compared them using 42 metrics across four dimensions:

 - Green space; and

 The analysts calculated overall scores for each city based on a weighted average of all metrics.

 Below is our interactive map of all 174 cities and their rank on each of the four dimensions:

 According to the WalletHub analysis, the 10 healthiest cities in the United States are:

 - Washington, D.C.;